 Here is a typical customer’s basket that has some extras offered with a hosting plan subscription.
 If you do not pay attention, you can get the longest plan just because the price is the cheapest.
 It is neither good nor bad; however, you might not need such long-term commitment right from the start.

 Next, you are offered Site Backup Pro, which is a good thing – why not?
-However, is there any real necessity to pay extra for something they should automatically do for you on an weekly basis, and you yourself can do manually form time to time (just in case)?
+However, is there any real necessity to pay extra for something they should automatically do for you on a weekly basis, and you yourself can do manually form time to time (just in case)?
 Perhaps, if you are particularly lazy, go ahead, but it is not that complicated, really.
 Backups are your website’s life-buoy and it is definitely up to you how to make them – just don’t forget that $2.99 is optional.

 The same thing is with Search Engine Jumpstart.
 This is the name the hosting in our example uses for the package that will help you submit your site to Google and get it indexed, also it is a basic SEO package.
 Other hostings may have something similar on offer.
-In fact, it is also useless if you already have a plan of your website’s development; if not, you’d better talk to someone before jumping in, anyway.
+In fact, it is also useless if you already have a plan for your website’s development; if not, you’d better talk to someone before jumping in, anyway.
 There is no need to pay $35.88/year for things that can bring more harm than good for your site.

 SiteLock Security might be a good idea.
 Security is always a good idea.
 So, with this offer you’ll get spam and malware monitoring as well as a vulnerability scan.
 And a SecureLock logo… But, really, sites end up being hacked not that often and there is no real transparency about how this particular host will make your site less vulnerable.
 Besides you buy a hosting that claims to be safe and secure – guaranteed – why do you need to pay even more?
 Think about it.